Frank Weil

 Frank Leopold Weil (March 6, 1894 – November 10, 1957) was an American lawyer.
 He was a founding partner of Weil, Gotshal & Manges in 1931.

 Born in New York City, Weil attended Columbia Law School, where he became friends with Samuel Irving Rosenman.
-After graduating with a Bachelor of Laws degree in 1917, he practiced at Elkus, Gleason & Proskauer.
+After graduating with a law degree in 1917, he practiced at Elkus, Gleason & Proskauer.
 Together with Sylvan Gotshal and Horace Manges he founded Weil, Gotshal & Manges in 1931, which as of 2016 is one of the largest law firms in the world.

 Weil was married to former Henrietta Simons, the granddaughter of Moses Alexander.